 The NHS Eatwell Guide shows that to have a balanced diet, you should try to:

-- Consume some dairy products or dairy alternatives.
+• Consume some dairy products or dairy alternatives, like milk or cheese.

-- Eat some beans, pulses, fish, eggs, meat or other protein product.
+• Eat some beans, pulses, fish, eggs, meat or other protein products.

 What are the benefits of a balanced diet?

-- Most importantly, food provides you with energy to complete the activities you choose to participate in. whether it is a high-intensity workout, a walk in the park, or sitting at your desk all activities require energy, and all food groups provide energy.
+Most importantly, food provides you with energy to complete the activities you choose to participate in.
+Whether it is a high-intensity workout, a walk in the park, or sitting on the sofa, all activities require energy, and all food groups provide energy.

-- Fruits, vegetables, and wholegrain or wholemeal varieties of starchy foods are a good source of a range of vitamins, minerals, and fibre that contribute to a strengthened immune system, helps your body to repair itself, and reduces the risk of developing numerous diseases.
+• Fruits, vegetables, and wholegrain or wholemeal varieties of starchy foods are a good source of a range of vitamins, minerals, and fibre that contribute to a stronger immune system, helps your body to repair itself, and reduces the risk of disease.

-- Eating food also can often be a way to celebrate an occasion and cooking for someone else can be a demonstration of your affection.
+• Eating food also can often be a way to celebrate an occasion and cooking for someone else can be a way to show affection or appreciation.

 What impact does an unbalanced diet have?